 Redlands Lane was a rural track through fields from Blackbrook Turnpike, past a couple of cottages and the brick fields near Solent Cottage, down to Cams Alders.
+Despite it being busy, it is only designated U491 - the same as all of the streets branching off it.

 The 1898 map shows the start of Paxton Road with houses spread out along it.
 Redlands and Oakcroft were the two main properties opposite Blackbrook Lodge, which became Blackbrook Grove.
 Alders Farm and Minden Cottage are shown for the first time.
 Oakcroft later became Croft House, and is now used by the council.